GovFi Prize

 Governments develop reports and data to better understand and evaluate the operations and impact of their work.
 This data can take many forms and include many different metrics.
 Some of the reports produced by government are required by mandates, either internal or external, contained in laws, bond covenants, ordinances, legal rulings, or policies.
 Good financial reporting is a management or legal tool, but what is the monetary value of good financial reporting?
 For the purpose of this question, GFOA would like to focus on Annual Reporting.
 GFOA wants to know: What is the true benefit to government in good annual financial reporting?
 Where is the measurable return on annual reporting to governments that do not issue debt?
 When a government issues debt is there a demonstrable difference in rates, fees, or number of bids based on quality of annual reports?
 What is the incentive for governments to complete good annual financial reporting beyond the legal compulsion to do so?
 When financial reports are used to by investors in municipal debt to measure an manage their risk, who benefits more from good financial reporting: the government completing the reports or investors?

 The final product for the satisfaction of the $500 start up funds is the journal article for PFJ along with your data as per open research standards suitable for replication.
-If more than one submission, the final contract award will be determined by the governance committee of the PFJ and be eligible for the additional contract award (in this case $8k) minus the number of start-up $500 fund awards given out at proposal stage.
-Any articles submitted may be be published in the Public Finance Journal.
+If more than one submission is published in PFJ, the final winner(s) will be selected by the oversight committee of the PFJ and be eligible for the additional award of up to $8,000.
+Any articles submitted that are moved through the PFJ editorial process will be published PFJ.
 In fact, GFOA would prefer to publish articles from multiple researchers on the same question.
 Social science is hard and answers from research are rarely definitive, so having multiple perspectives on the same question is good.
 GFOA may also publish summaries of the articles in its other mediums.

 Timeline

-- Full paper due to the co-editors for initial review: TBD
+3. Full paper is due to the co-editors for initial review no more than six months after proposal submission.

-- If accepted (after completion of editorial review process), the anticipated publication date: TBD
+4. If accepted for publication in the PFJ (after completion of editorial review process), the final full award decision(s) will be made.

 Submit a GovFi Award Application